bibekanandadatta/bibekanandadatta.github.io/_posts/2024-05-09-lapack-Intel-Fortran-Abaqus.md

 ## LAPACK resources

 Using LAPACK is not as intuitive or straightforward as using MATLAB or NumPy.
-Look into the documentation carefully and you can use the following to find what LAPACK subroutines to use and how to use them for specific task.
+Look into the documentation carefully and you can use the following to find what LAPACK subroutines to use and how to use them for specific tasks.

 - [Intel oneAPI LAPACK Function Finding Advisor](https://www.intel.com/content/www/us/en/developer/tools/oneapi/onemkl-function-finding-advisor.html#gs.8k31mo)
 - [LAPACK Examples by NAG library](https://github.com/numericalalgorithmsgroup/LAPACK_examples)